Join the Annual Coharie Indian Cultural Pow Wow on September 9-10, 2022 at the Coharie Tribal Center in Clinton, North Carolina.

-Culture, heritage and pride runs strong among the people of the Coharie Tribe.
+Culture, heritage, and pride run strong among the people of the Coharie Tribe.
 Since 1969, the Annual Coharie Indian Cultural Pow Wow has been a way to celebrate and maintain Native American traditions.
-To show respect for the event, no alcohol, drugs or profanity are allowed.
+To show respect for the event, no alcohol, drugs, or profanity is allowed.

 Mark your calendar today so you don’t miss the next Coharie Indian Cultural Pow Wow on the weekend after Labor Day at the Coharie Tribal Center in Clinton, North Carolina.

 Tags: Coharie Indian Cultural Pow Wow, North Carolina Pow Wow, North Carolina Cultural Pow Wow.

 This event is always the weekend after Labor Day.
 Friday 6:00 PM to close